Bus, Metro, RER, Noctilien and Vélib' in Paris

 Save proof of payment, the RATP fare inspectors make frequent visits on bus, metro and RER lines.
 Fines must be paid if a passenger fails to produce proof of payment.
 Other infractions include: smoking where prohibited; unauthorised filming or taking of photographs; and vandalism.

 There are a variety of tickets and pass cards available depending on a commuters needs.
 Tickets and passes are sold in all Metro and RER stations, and can be bought at a ticket counter or from a vending machine.
-Newsagents (presse), bookshops and tobacconists (tabacs) displaying the RATP logo also sell tickets.
+Tickets can also be bought at authorised retailers displaying the RATP logo such as Newsagents (presse), bookshops and tobacconists (tabacs) displaying the RATP.
 Bus tickets for a single trip can be bought from the driver.

-There are also special packages for visitors; these include the Paris Visite (in French) visitors pass which allows for travel on all transport for a fixed period.
+There are also special packages for visitors; these include thevisitors pass which allows for travel on all transport for specified time period.
+The pass also offers discounts to some local attractions.
+Booking the can be done online.

 Paris transport passes: the t+ ticket